OpenNMT/opennmt.github.io/Guide.md

 2-layer LSTM with 500 hidden units on both the encoder/decoder.
 You can also add `-gpuid 1` to use (say) GPU 1.

-Get the full options list in Advanced features.
+Get the full options list on the features page.

-### Step 4: Translate
+### Step 3: Translate

 ```th translate.lua -model demo-model_final.t7 -src data/src-val.txt -output file-tgt.tok [-gpuid 1]
 ```